^Courtesy: Ghost of North America

 ^The original lodge is still standing.
 Courtesy: Ghosts of North America

 Here’s what we could find on the stats, size, and other interesting information about this bizarre ski area.

-Including this crude trail map that just exudes early 1970s ski-fever energy.
+Including a crude trail map that exudes early 1970s ski-fever energy.

 Number of Trails: 12